ashutoshpurushottam/The-Movie-Catalogue/README.md

 # The Movie Catalogue #

-The movie catalog application.
-It demonstrates CRUD functionality and also third party authentication/authorization (Facebook & Google) integrations for login and user permissions.
+The movie catalogue application.
+It demonstrates CRUD functionality and also third party authentication/authorization (Google) integrations for login and user permissions.
 The web application uses SeaSurf to protect against CSRF attacks and provides CRUD functionality on poster images of lists or movies.